Festivals in India: Best 10 to Experience in 2025/2026

 You won't miss the night part when pilgrims congregate to take a dip in the town's cherished lake as the culmination of the Pushkar Fair.
 The fair is in the desert, quite a way from the town center, so the ideal accommodation and mobility choices may be camel carts and Pushkar camps.

-Eid-ul-Fitr, also known as "Meethi Eid," is a joyous festival celebrated by Muslims across India to mark the end of Ramadan, the holy month of fasting.
+Eid-ul-Fitr, also known as "Meethi Eid," is an India festival that celebrated by Muslims across the country to mark the end of Ramadan, the holy month of fasting.
 There is no actual day depending on the moon sighting.
 The two-day event takes place on March 19 to 20, 2026.

 The day begins with special prayers and a hearty meal at home or in mosques, where devotees are dressed in the finest clothes and exchange sweets with each other.
 In many places in India, traditional Eid dishes could be the staple diet of the celebrations.
 You get a chance to savor local authentic recipes at some food stalls, like kebabs (grilled lamb), biryani (rice stew), and khurma (noodles with milk and dried fruit).